Uniformed Services University of the Health Sciences

-Uniformed Services University of the Health Sciences (USU) is a health science university and professional school of the U.S. federal government.
+The Uniformed Services University of the Health Sciences (USU) is a health science university and professional school of the U.S. federal government.
 The primary mission of the school is to prepare graduates for service to the U.S. at home and abroad as uniformed health professionals, scientists and leaders; by conducting cutting-edge, military-relevant research; by leading the Military Health System in key functional and intellectual areas; and by providing operational support to units around the world.

 The university consists of the F. Edward Hébert School of Medicine, a medical school, which includes a full health sciences graduate education program, the Daniel K. Inouye Graduate School of Nursing, the Postgraduate Dental College, and the College of Allied Health Sciences.
 The university's main campus is located in Bethesda, Maryland.
-USU was established in 1972 under legislation sponsored by U.S. Representative Felix Edward Hébert of Louisiana.
+USU was established in 1972 under legislation sponsored by U.S. representative Felix Edward Hébert of Louisiana.
 It graduated its first class in 1980.
 USU is accredited by the Commission of Education, Middle States Association of Colleges and Schools.

 Uniformed Services University falls under the office of the Assistant Secretary of Defense for Health Affairs.